Shawnee State Park

 Swimming: The sand and turf beach has modern bathhouses with flush toilets and showers.
 Vending machines are available.
 The beach is open from late-May to mid-September, 8 a.m. to sunset.
 Swim at your own risk.
 Please read and follow posted rules.

 Motorboats must display a current boat registration.
 Non-powered boats must display one of the following: boat registration; launching permit or mooring permit from Pennsylvania State Parks, available at most state park offices; launching permit from the Pennsylvania Fish and Boat Commission.

 Complete information on boating rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

 Fishing: The 451-acre Shawnee Lake is stocked with warm-water game fish.
 Common game species are smallmouth and largemouth bass, northern pike, walleye, muskellunge, pickerel, catfish, crappie, yellow perch, bluegill, sunfish, sucker, bullhead and carp.
-An ADA accessible fishing pier is by the Diehl Parking Lot.
+An ADA accessible fishing pier is by the Diehl Boat Launch.
 Pennsylvania Fish and Boat Commission laws apply.

 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.